Skip to content

 Remembering Trinity in your Will

-After meeting commitments to loved ones and dependants, you may choose to remember other causes that have played a significant part in shaping your life.
-By notifying us of your intention to remember Trinity, you will be welcomed as a member of the Great Court Circle, Trinity’s legacy society.
+By notifying us of your intention to remember Trinity in your Will, you will also be welcomed as a member of the Great Court Circle, Trinity’s legacy society.

 To notify Trinity of your provision to include the College in your will, please download and return our Legacy Pledge Form.
-Completed forms should be emailed to legacies@trin.cam.ac.uk or posted to the Alumni Relations and Development Office.
+Completed forms should be emailed to [email protected] or posted to the Alumni Relations and Development Office.
 Alumni who reside in America can make provision to include Trinity College in their estate plan by contacting Cambridge in America.

 If you have already made your will, but would like to add Trinity College as a beneficiary, you can do so by completing this Codicil Form.

-To learn more about leaving a legacy to Trinity College, please email legacies@trin.cam.ac.uk.
+To learn more about leaving a legacy to Trinity College, please email [email protected].

 Residuary Legacy